Skip to Content

 By the time we arrived in Galway by bus from Belfast, it was late afternoon.
 We were left with enough time to walk Quay Street and have dinner.
 The next morning we were off to Oughterard by bus to meet with our tour company, Green Marble Tours.

-We had always dreamed of cycling in Ireland and to be perfectly honest, traveling to Ireland with young kids didn’t leave us feeling all that optimistic about getting to do it on this trip.
+We had always dreamed of cycling in Ireland and to be perfectly honest, we were uncertain if our kids were too young to be able to do it on our family trip.

-We thought it would have to wait until they were cycling on their own.
-How wrong we were.
+We thought it would have to wait until they were cycling on their own, but we were wrong we were.
 With a little research, we were able to find Green Marble Tours who offers family-friendly cycling tours in Ireland.

 We were impressed with the quality of equipment Green Marble Tours provided, which is very important.

-For kids that were 6 and 4 years old, we went with a bike trailer and a tag-a-long.
-It turned out to be a great choice.
-The bike trailer worked for either kid and so did the tag-a-long, allowing the kids to switch off depending on their energy level.
+At the time of our Ireland vacation, our kids were 6 and 4 years old, so we went with a bike trailer and a tag-a-long.
+This worked perfectly, as the bike trailer worked for either kid and so did the tag-a-long, allowing the kids to switch off depending on their energy level.

 As for the scenery and cycling around Ireland?
 It was spectacular!
 Imagine beautiful coastal scenery, charming small villages and tranquil hills and valleys.